 With the introduction of the new ETIAS visa waiver system, travelling to France will be easier than ever for Canadians.
-That’s because the ETIAS travel authorization will allow citizens of eligible countries to enter France and the rest of the Schengen area visa-free using a safer and more streamlined process.
+That is because the ETIAS travel authorisation will allow citizens of eligible countries to enter France and the rest of the Schengen area visa-free using a safer and more streamlined process.

 In this article, Canadian travellers can find a list of some of the most iconic locations in France — emblematic buildings and museums that all tourists should visit while in the country.

 The Eiffel Tower, Paris’ symbol

-Perhaps the most iconic monuments in Paris — and one of the most recognizable spots in the world — the Eiffel Tower has become a symbol of the French capital.
+Perhaps the most iconic monument in Paris — and one of the most recognisable spots in the world — the Eiffel Tower has become a symbol of the French capital.

 The Eiffel Tower (or dame de fer, “iron lady”, as the locals like to call it) was built in 1889 for the Paris International Exhibition.
-It was the tallest tower in the world, but Parisiennes originally didn’t like the architecture.
+It was the tallest tower in the world, but Parisiennes originally did not like the architecture.
 Now, more than 7 million tourists visit it each year, making it the most popular paid-entrance attraction in the world.

 Built in 1977, the Pompidou Center was designed to represent modernity and technology.
 Its unique exterior — covered in colourful pipes and ducts — hides France’s most visited museum of modern and contemporary art.

 Works of masters such as Picasso, Kandinskij, Dali, and Klein share the 6-level building with an average of 25 temporary exhibitions each year, a public library, a theatre, interactive spaces for children, and more.
 The rooftop terrace offers a superb view of the city and hosts a famous restaurant.

 The palace, that was once the residence of the Kings of France, now hosts one of the largest and most famous museums in the world: the Louvre.
 Visitors can enter through its iconic glass pyramid entrance to admire more than 38,000 pieces of art.